-The total pension liability per the June 30, 2016 actuarial valuation was determined using the following actuarial assumptions, as applied to all periods included in the measurement:
+The total pension liability per the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions, as applied to all periods included in the measurement:

-- Inflation 3.25% - Projected salary increases 4.00%, average, including inflation - Investment rate of return 6.75%, net of investment expense, including inflation - Mortality rates - - Active members RP-2000 Combined Mortality Table projected with Scale BB to 2013 multiplied by 50% for males and 30% for females - Healthy retired members and beneficiaries RP-2000 Combined Mortality Table projected with Scale BB to 2013 setback one year for females - Disabled members with respect to the period after disability retirement RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 setback four years for males
+- Inflation 2.30% - Projected salary increases 3.05%, average, including inflation - Investment rate of return 5.25%, net of investment expense, including inflation - Mortality rates - - Active members RP-2000 Combined Mortality Table projected with Scale BB to 2013 multiplied by 50% for males and 30% for females - Healthy retired members and beneficiaries RP-2000 Combined Mortality Table projected with Scale BB to 2013 setback 1 year for females - Disabled members with respect to the period after disability retirement RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 setback 4 years for males

-The actuarial assumptions used in the June 30, 2016 (and June 30, 2015) actuarial valuation were based on the results of an actuarial experience study performed with respect to the period from July 1, 2008 through June 30, 2013.
+The actuarial assumptions used in the June 30, 2017 (and June 30, 2016) actuarial valuation were based on the results of an actuarial experience study performed with respect to the period from July 1, 2008 through June 30, 2013.

-The long-term expected rate of return on plan assets is reviewed as part of the regular experience studies prepared every five years.
+The long-term expected rate of return on plan assets is reviewed as part of the regular experience studies prepared every 5 years.
 The most recent analysis, performed with respect to the period from July 1, 2007 through June 30, 2013, is outlined in a report dated December 3, 2015.
-Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
+Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class (see below).
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.
+The assumptions are intended to be long-term assumptions and are not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.